Police did not circulate 'unrelated picture' of Sekondi Takoradi MCE

 ▶ Click Here for Full AFCON Coverage ◀

-The Ghana Police Service says it has no hand in the circulation of an “unrelated picture” of Mr. Abdul-Mumin Issah, Municipal Chief Executive (MCE) of the Sekondi-Takoradi Metropolitan Assembly.
+The Ghana Police Service says it has no hand in the circulation of an “unrelated picture” of Mr Abdul-Mumin Issah, Municipal Chief Executive (MCE) of Sekondi-Takoradi Metropolitan Assembly.

 They said the picture of the MCE “was not taken by the Police, was not taken at any Police station and, certainly, could not have been put in circulation by the Police.”